jpsm83/health/documentation/n8n/articleContext.md

 Remember to:
 1. Create 1 article context string that summarizes the article
-2. Ensure the context string is between 170 and 200 characters (inclusive)
+2. **CRITICAL: articleContext is REQUIRED (MANDATORY, NOT OPTIONAL)** - must always be present
+3. **CRITICAL: Should be around 170-200 characters**
-3. Use only safe, educational language suitable for women's wellness content
+4. Use only safe, educational language suitable for women's wellness content
-4. Focus on educational, empowering, and wellness-related content
+5. Focus on educational, empowering, and wellness-related content
-5. Avoid any explicit or inappropriate terminology
+6. Avoid any explicit or inappropriate terminology
-6. **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
+7. **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
-7. Output ONLY the JSON object with no additional text or explanations
+8. Output ONLY the JSON object with no additional text or explanations
-8. Ensure the articleContext field is present with a non-empty string value between 170-200 characters
+9. Ensure the articleContext field is present with a non-empty string value between 170-200 characters
 ```

 ---